Skip to main content

 2FA adds an additional verification step during login.
 Users enter their password and then confirm their identity using a one-time code sent via SMS.

-• Allow users to enable 2FA individually, or
+• Allow users to enable 2FA individually on their own accounts.

 Security Logs

-System logs record security-related events, including login activity.
-You can view successful and unsuccessful login attempts, along with details explaining any failed attempts.
+System logs record security-related events, including all login activity.
+You can view successful and unsuccessful login attempts, along with details explaining why any attempts failed.

 We hope this article was helpful!